Living Hope Mountain Respite FAQs

 Who comes to the marriage respite retreat?

-This is first and foremost a marriage retreat for husbands and wives who are experiencing the loss of a child.
-We are not professional counselors, and this is not intended to take the place of any professional counseling that might be needed.
+professional counseling that might be needed.
 There will be a wide variety of couples who attend with unique differences in the age of their child who died, and a wide range of causes.
-Each couple’s story is complex, valuable and needs to be shared.
+Each couple’s story is complex, valuable and

 Can single parents come to the retreat?